almadri-gr/100-days-of-code/log.md

 ### Day 1: September 19, 2021

 **Today's Progress**: Deployed Gulp task runner, worked on portfolio landing page.

 **Thoughts**: I struggled with setting up the bootstrap web template, but, overall I was able to make the necessary setting adjustments to make sure the test engine performed as it should.

 **Link(s) to work**: N/A

+### Day 1: September 19, 2021

+**Today's Progress**: Added jQuery, worked on applying event handling and CSS animation to freeCodeCamp course.

+**Thoughts**: I was enlighten by how it functions, I have very minimal knowledge and would like to explore web app notification alert library and other animations.

+**Link(s) to work**: N/A